Urban and Regional Studies

 1

-Students may elect to participate in any CASL Internship program with approval from their URST faculty advisor by Petition and the Internship Program Director.
+Students may elect to participate in any CASL Internship program with approval from the URST Director and by Petition.

 2

-3 credits of which can also be used to satisfy the credit requirements in a single track, with the approval of the URST program faculty director by Petition.
+3-4 credits of which can also be used to satisfy the credit requirements in a single concentration, with the approval of the URST program faculty director by Petition.

 3